310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/demonstrating_the_elements.md

 {% bubble Tetora v2 %}
 Ah, Shinobu-kun!
 Wassup~!

-Were you about to head to the meeting spot, too?
+Were you ‘bout to head to the meeting spot, too?

 I met Midori-kun at the entrance, so we were gonna head over together… But then he stopped in his tracks at this souvenir shop.
 {% endbubble %}